-Tatis back for San Diego in RF, rips double and homer
+Tatis back for San Diego in RF, rips 2 HRs in return

-PHOENIX (AP) — Fernando Tatis Jr. returned to the lineup for the San Diego Padres on Sunday, playing right field for the first time as a professional and slugging his 32nd homer of the year in his second at-bat of the day.
+PHOENIX (AP) — Fernando Tatis Jr. wasted no time making an impact for the San Diego Padres in his return from the injured list on Sunday, slugging his 32nd and 33rd homers while playing right field for the first time as a professional.

 The 22-year-old All-Star — batting leadoff — ripped a double down the left-field line in his first at-bat but was stranded at third in the first inning.
-He added a solo homer in the third on a towering fly ball that landed in the left field stands.
+He added a solo homer in the third on a towering fly ball that landed in the left field stands and another solo shot in the fifth that easily cleared the wall in approximately the same spot.

 The Padres are trying to snap a four-game losing streak and keep pace in the National League playoff race.